TheOriginalSpareTomato/mars-rover/README.md

 My solution to the Mars Rover challenge.
 ## Overall Thoughts

-I could see two possible solutions to the problem, one was to use a 2-dimensional array as demonstrated in this commit, and the other was by using pure maths to calculate the answer to the algorithm.
+I could see two possible solutions to the problem, one was to use a 2-dimensional array as demonstrated in this repo, and the other was by using pure maths to calculate the answer to the algorithm.

 With the mathematical solution I was able to produce the expected responses by multiplying/dividing the position by 100 for north/south movement and adding/subtracting the movement to the position for lateral movements.
 This was pretty efficient, and didn't require the construction of a 2 dimensional array to represent the grid.
 However, the solution was not particularly OO, and made it harder for the developer to read.